gogins/csound-extended/README.md

 ## Installation

-1. CsoundAC and other Linux binaries are installed from the Debian package released from this repository, e.g.
+1. CsoundAC and other Linux binaries and other resources are installed from the Debian package released from this repository, e.g.
     `sudo apt install ./csound-extended-dev-1.0.0-Linux.deb`.

 2. The  `silencio` library and WebAssembly build of Csound are packaged in